ALive-research/Slicer-Liver/Docs/adr/0001-resection-three-node-assembly.md

   `vtkMRMLMarkupsNode` class tree.
 Re-implementing it on a different base would mean re-implementing interactive 3D handles, projection geometry, and event routing — thousands of lines of upstream-maintained infrastructure.
-- **`vtkMRMLStorableNode` is the conventional save target.** The Slicer I/O manager expects whole-object serialization through `vtkMRMLStorableNode` + `vtkMRMLStorageNode`.
-Cross-volume references and provenance fields are conventionally carried by Storable nodes.
+- **Markups storage is point-list-centric.** Although `vtkMRMLMarkupsNode` *is* itself Storable — the chain is `vtkMRMLMarkupsNode → vtkMRMLDisplayableNode → vtkMRMLTransformableNode → vtkMRMLStorableNode → vtkMRMLNode` — its default storage classes (`vtkMRMLMarkupsJsonStorageNode`, `vtkMRMLMarkupsFiducialStorageNode`) are designed to serialize control-point geometry.
+Riding cross-volume references (which CT, which distance map, which vascular segmentation a resection was planned against) and free-form metadata (margins, colours, clinical state) on a MarkupsNode would mean either custom storage-node extensions or opaque node attributes — both brittle, neither introspectable from a saved file.

-These two base trees do not unify: `vtkMRMLMarkupsNode` does **not** inherit from `vtkMRMLStorableNode`.
-Any "single content node" design must therefore sacrifice one side — either reimplement the widget pipeline on a Storable, or forfeit the standard save path.
+A "single content node" design would therefore have to either reimplement the widget pipeline on a non-Markups class (rejected below as Alternative A) or overload Markups storage with non-geometry data (rejected below as Alternative B).
+The three-node assembly avoids both costs by splitting geometry (free Markups widgets, point-list storage) from metadata (typed Storable fields, purpose-built CSV writer).

-This ADR is recorded retrospectively: the design was already implemented in commits `938a2d5..727bd36` (2019) but the rationale lived only in the heads of the original authors.
-Future contributors (human and AI) need this written down to avoid re-litigating it.
+This ADR is recorded retrospectively: the resection module was introduced over 2021–2023, with the three-node split crystallising in early commits `9d1e0d6` (base resection module structure) and `d2f4f41` (BezierSurface markup), both 2021-07-01.
+The rationale lived only in the original authors' heads; future contributors (human and AI) need this written down to avoid re-litigating it.

 ## Decision